jac307/MediaArtTutorials/IARTS1T03/WT-W6.md

 ## Objective

-You will apply **three different lighting versions** to the **same W4 scene**, learning how lighting alone can change visibility, depth, hierarchy, and atmosphere.
+You will build on your **W5 scene** by designing and animating **moving lights**, exploring how **lighting cues over time** reshape space, attention, and emotional trajectory.

-This activity focuses on how **lighting position, direction, intensity, and colour** reshape space **without moving objects, the audience, or the stage layout**.
+This activity focuses on how **changes in lighting position, intensity, colour, and dominance**, combined with **camera movement**, transform the experience of a space **without changing the objects, audience placement, or stage layout**.

 <div style="color: gray; font-style: italic; margin-bottom: 1em;">
 Tutorial time may be used to begin or complete this activity depending on your tutorial day.
 Some work is expected outside of class.